-We caught up with the creator of the award-winning blog, Norton of Morton, to get his thoughts on gentleman’s fashion, Percy Stride and some inspiring words on how to add a little decency into your wardrobe this year.
+We caught up with the creator of the award-winning Men's fashion blogger, Norton of Morton, to get his thoughts on gentleman’s fashion, Percy Stride and some inspiring words on how to add a little decency into your wardrobe this year.

-Inspired by old-fashioned gentlemanly chivalry, good manners and the art of dressing to impress, Mr G.M Norton created a men’s fashion blog called Norton of Morton.
+Inspired by old-fashioned gentlemanly chivalry, good manners and the art of dressing to impress, Mr G.M Norton created a men’s fashion blogger called Norton of Morton.

 During a recent factory tour at NPS Shoes, we sat down for a quick Q&A to pick his brains about the state of the men’s fashion industry and our new range of men’s Oxford shoes.

 If you’re looking for a few fashion tips and inspiration on becoming a modern-day gentleman, you won’t want to miss this…